 If needed, split gluten-free rolls, lengthwise.
 Place bread, cut-side up, on a baking sheet.

-Combine butter, garlic, parsley, black pepper, red pepper flakes, and salt in a small bowl.
+Combine butter, minced garlic or garlic powder, parsley, black pepper, red pepper flakes, and salt in a small bowl.
 Mix until creamy.

-Spread onto bread.
+Spread garlic butter onto bread.
 If using, sprinkle cheese over the bread.

 Bake until golden brown, about 8 minutes for slices and 12 minutes for rolls.
 For crispy garlic bread, broil for one to two minutes.